ctelfer/onics/README.txt

  * pfind - a program to select a subset of packets from a stream

+ * phead - extract the first N packets from a packet stream

  * ptail - extract the last N packets from a packet stream

  * pxseq - extract a sequence number from embedded fields in a packet stream